Asymptotically Minimax Robust Hypothesis Testing: Introduction

 \subsection{Outline of the paper}

 The rest of the paper is organized as follows.
 In Section~\ref{sec2}, a brief overview of the fundamental concepts in minimax robust hypothesis testing is given.
-In Section~\ref{sec3}, single-sample, all-sample and asymptotic minimax robustness are defined, and existence and uniqueness of minimax robust tests are explained and examplified.
+In Section~\ref{sec3}, single-sample and all-sample minimax robustness are defined.
+In Section~\ref{sec4}, asymptotically minimax robustness is introduced and its relation to single- and all-sample minimax robustness is explained.
 In Section~\ref{sec5}, the equations formulating asymptotic minimax robustness are derived, saddle value condition is characterized and the problem statement is made.
 In Section~\ref{sec6}, the least favorable distributions and asymptotically minimax robust tests are obtained for various uncertainty classes.
-In Section~\ref{sec7}, generalizations of the theory to multiple-, decentralized and sequential detection are discussed.
-In Section~\ref{sec8}, simulations are performed to evaluate, exemplify and apply the theory to spectrum sensing.
+In Section~\ref{sec8}, simulations are performed to evaluate and exemplify the theoretical derivations.
 Finally in Section~\ref{sec9}, the paper is concluded.